Morales020/Mindshelf/README.md

 - **Google** for authentication services
 - **Render** for reliable cloud hosting
 - **Our mentors and instructors** for their guidance and support

 ---

-## 📞 Support

-For support, email mindshelf.support@iti.gov.eg or join our Slack channel.

-**Built with ❤️ by the MindShelf Team for the ITI .NET Training Hackathon**

----